 Clinical symptoms are typically seen after 15 to 30 minutes of aerobic exercise and may include a loss of impulsion and the development of a stiff gait.
 Affected horses will have muscle cramps and will be reluctant to move with sweating and pain developing in affected muscle groups.
 Following an episode of RER, muscle enzymes including creatine kinase (CK) and aspartate aminotransferase (AST) will be increased in the blood and can be used to monitor the severity of the ER episode.
 Although rare, death is possible in severe cases.
 Found mainly in Thoroughbred, Standardbred and some Arabian and Warmblood breeds, RER is reported most frequently in young fillies in race training who seem to be more prone to a nervous or an easily-stressed disposition.
 “The thing that is really common with horses that have RER is that it is a stress-induced disorder,” explains Dr. Valberg.
 “Usually these horses are fit and often times they have great promise and can show great speed.
 They typically start to develop signs of ER when they are in a high stress environment, such as a race training center or at a racetrack.
 When they arrive at this new area and they aren’t getting a lot of turn-out, they’ll start showing signs of ER when they are exercising, wound-up and tight.
 It’s not necessarily when they are racing, but more when they are galloping on the track and being held back to a certain speed for example,” she illustrates.
 During a racing season, about 5 to 10 percent of Thoroughbred racehorses develop some form of ER, with 75 percent of those horses having more than four episodes in four months.
 In most cases, the horse will be able to return to athletic function after an episode of ER, although recovery is dependent on the individual horse and the severity of the episode.

 Management of horses with RER requires keeping dietary and exercise routines consistent while promoting calm behavior and minimizing stress as much as possible.
 Regular, gentle exercise such as turnout and avoiding stall confinement is encouraged.
 “These horses are more reactive and more likely to be high-stress and nervous when they are on a high non-structural carbohydrate (NSC) diet, so one of the ways we try to manage this condition is to replace some of the starch and sugar in their diet with fat supplementation, so that they maintain their weight and have enough energy and calories but also have less of a hot feed in their system to decrease their stress level,” says Dr. Valberg of the important role diet can play in managing this condition.
 Grass hay is a good forage foundation for the diet, and a hay analysis may be advised to determine sugar and starch levels in the forage.
 Although the tolerance of NSC for each horse is different, general recommendations are to keep starch and sugar levels in concentrates at 20 percent or less of the daily digestible energy (DE) requirement for horses with RER.
 This diet goal requires a change in management for most racing Thoroughbreds, shifting a widely held belief that performance could be compromised if horses racing at a top level are fed lower amounts of starch and sugar.
 In fact, dietary calories from fat and oils, up to 25 percent of daily DE, can be utilized as an excellent alternate energy source to sugars and starches in performance horses that have a high daily DE requirement when forage alone cannot provide all necessary calories to maintain weight or activity level.
 With greater knowledge, horse owners, trainers and veterinarians are shifting away from using vegetable-based fats like corn oil as a dietary fat source because these types of fats have an elevated concentration of omega-6 fatty acids that can lead to a more potent inflammatory response in the horse.
-As a healthier option, flax oil can be used as a replacement for vegetable oil because the high omega- 3 content in flax oil helps to lessen the inflammatory response.
+As a healthier option, flax oil can be used as a replacement for vegetable oil because the high omega- 3 content in flax oil supports a normal healthy inflammatory response.
 Flax oil can be fed up to 1 cup daily for horses that weigh on average 1,000 pounds and that require additional calories from fat in their diet.
-Fat is an important source of calories that athletic horses use during exercise, and adding fat to the diet of a performance horse can help to limit glycogen used by muscle cells.
+Fat is an important source of calories that athletic horses use during exercise and adding fat to the diet of a performance horse can help to limit glycogen used by muscle cells.
 Replacing sugar and starch calories with fat calories may also help to reduce excitable behavior, promoting a calming effect in horses prone to RER.
 Adequate levels of vitamin E and selenium are necessary to protect against damage from cellular oxidation.
 As a general guideline, it is advisable to add 1,000 to 2,000 IU of natural vitamin E (d-alpha- tocopherol) for every cup of oil that is added to the ration.
 Supplemental electrolytes (sodium, chloride, potassium) may also be warranted for RER horses if they sweat above maintenance levels in hot and humid conditions.

 “The genetic mutation causes the muscle to constantly think it needs to make more glycogen, so it’s consistently putting up to twice as much sugar into the muscle than is normal and not releasing readily when horses begin to exercise.
 When it is focused on doing that, then the horse starts to exercise and it doesn’t release that sugar for energy metabolism.”